Skip to content

 Tokyo

-If you want to appreciate Japanese nature and enjoy the greenery, you should take a walk in Shinjuku Gyoen National Garden and unwind.
-Although the garden is located in Tokyo, it enjoys a mix of French and English breathtaking landscapes that will help you create amazing memories.
+If you want to enjoy Japanese nature and the greenery, walk-in Shinjuku Gyoen National Garden and unwind.
+Although the garden is located in Tokyo, it enjoys a mix of breathtaking French and English landscapes that will help you create unforgettable memories.
 If you’re lucky and travelling in the Spring, you’ll witness one of the most beautiful scenery in the world, the cherry blossom season.

 Buy Fresh Goods at Tsukiji Outer Market